‘TO MAKE THE AREA WE LIVE, WORK, LEARN AND ENJOY A BETTER PLACE’

 We are an intermediatery & progressive organisation - independent of political or faith affiliation - bringing together local groups to address a variety of issues facing residents and businesses, while also developing and implementing our own initiatives.

 Project Southchurch uses geographical, historical and council boundaries.
-The organisations reach, covers the full council ward of Southchurch and areas within the wards of Thorpe, St Luke’s and Kursaal.
+The organisations reach, covers the full council ward of Southchurch and areas within the wards of Kursaal, St Luke’s & Southchurch.
+We self title the area the EastQuarter.

 Meet the Founders